Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 With so many questions and responses about why an air compressor does not build pressure and compressor pressure problems, I am adding a number of pages of information to address this issue.
-This is another in this series of information pages.
+This is another in this series of information pages about compressor pressure problems.

 Now, assuming that there is no mechanical issue with your compressor, then why isn’t the pressure rising?
 Well, if you have a gasket failure inside the compressor head, then the air is simply moving back and forth inside, and not getting pushed into the tank at all.
 I suspect that may be the reason why your air compressor will not build pressure.